input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **Relevant**

 - **ID-201.
-Restricted token dust attack**: Validator checks input and output values that have same policy IDs but doesn't verify same token names within those policies, allowing attackers to add arbitrary tokens under the same policy.
-  <ins>Detectable pattern</ins>: value comparison using only `policies()` equality without validating complete asset list (policy + token name pairs) [INCOMPLETE-TOKEN-VALIDATION] [TRASH-TOKENS]
+Restricted token dust attack**: Validator checks input and output values that have same policy IDs but doesn't verify same token names within those policies, allowing attackers to add arbitrary tokens under the same policy.<br><ins>Detectable pattern</ins>: value comparison using only `policies()` equality without validating complete asset list (policy + token name pairs) [INCOMPLETE-TOKEN-VALIDATION] [TRASH-TOKENS]
 - **ID-301.
 Zero spam**: Validator allows Swap, Deposit, and Redeem transactions with zero amounts, enabling DoS attacks through repeated spam.
 It should ensure a minimal amount is actually transacted.
 Note: could potentially be detected as operations that don't change state [UNCHANGED-STATE]
 - **ID-401.
-DAO can change the pool unrestricted**: Minting policy uses input index from redeemer to identify pool UTxO but doesn't verify the presence of pool NFT at that index, allowing attackers to substitute fake UTxO at pool address with arbitrary datum.
-  <ins>Detectable pattern</ins>: input selection by redeemer-provided index without validating presence of identifying NFT at that input [UNVALIDATED-INPUT-INDEX]
+DAO can change the pool unrestricted**: Minting policy uses input index from redeemer to identify pool UTxO but doesn't verify the presence of pool NFT at that index, allowing attackers to substitute fake UTxO at pool address with arbitrary datum.<br><ins>Detectable pattern</ins>: input selection by redeemer-provided index without validating presence of identifying NFT at that input [UNVALIDATED-INPUT-INDEX]

 **May be relevant**

 - **ID-501.
-Wrong usage of DAO action validator script**: Pool validator expects DAO script hash to be used as staking credential, but DAO is implemented as spending validator (spend keyword) instead of staking validator (withdraw keyword), causing type mismatch that bypasses validation when executed in staking context.
-  <ins>Detectable pattern</ins>: script hash used in staking context but corresponding validator declared with wrong validator type keyword
+Wrong usage of DAO action validator script**: Pool validator expects DAO script hash to be used as staking credential, but DAO is implemented as spending validator (spend keyword) instead of staking validator (withdraw keyword), causing type mismatch that bypasses validation when executed in staking context.<br><ins>Detectable pattern</ins>: script hash used in staking context but corresponding validator declared with wrong validator type keyword

 **Not relevant**